bmay51213/bmay51213.github.io/_posts/2020-06-23-predictiveanalyticspython.md

-Based on the results here, the model actually performed worse by the F1-score, even when using hyperparameter tuning, when removing the other 10-class predictors to be used as prediction for our target variable
+Based on the results here, the model actually performed worse by the F1-score, even when using hyperparameter tuning, when removing the other 10-class predictors to be used as prediction for our target variable.

 ## Decision Tree Classifier